-This task is ideal to introduce dancers to improvisation and to each other.
-It is an individual task that enables on one hand each participant to introduce him/herself in a playful way, getting to know the whole group, and on the other hand it allows them to start improvising without having to think about what they need to do.
-With this task they can create movement material on the spot, in a very easy way.
+This task is ideal to introduce a new group of participants to improvisation.
+It is an individual task and facilitates, on the one hand, that each participant can introduce him/herself in a playful way.
+On the other hand, it helps new participants to get in contact with a new group and a new space.
+It is also an excellent task to introduce dancers to improvisation, allowing them to improvise without having to think on what they need to do.
+With this task they can create movement material on the spot.